Last updated on October 9th, 2023

 Nutritional Value of Clove

 Cloves are full of nutrients like vitamins, minerals, and fiber.
-It is a good source of nutrients and adds a lot of flavor to any dish.
+They are a good source of nutrients and add a lot of flavour to any dish.

-This table represents several nutrients and their amounts present in 2gm of ground clove:
+As per FoodData Central, USDA, This table represents several nutrients and their amounts present in 2.1 grams of ground clove:

 Clove is high in manganese, an essential mineral for brain and bone health.